patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/WarningModal/WarningModal.md

 A basic warning modal is triggered when a user tries to perform an action that is deemed risky.

 You can customize the contents of the modal to fit your use cases.
 To adjust the text in the modal, pass your desired title to `title` and your message to the `<WarningModal>` component.
 To customize the action buttons in the modal, use `onConfirm` and `onClose`.
+For further customization, you can utilize all properties of the [modal component](/components/modal), with the exception `ref`.

 ```js file="./WarningModalExample.tsx"